These days successful businesses are focussing on culture. Think about it, who doesn't want their career to be more fulfilling and rewarding?

 Give and solicit regular feedback

 Feedback provides an opportunity to develop skills and identify areas that need improvement.
 Giving and receiving feedback is quite influential and needs to be handled carefully.
-Here at Dental Intel, we follow the 3-to-1 rule when giving feedback.
+Here at Dental Intelligence, we follow the 3-to-1 rule when giving feedback.
 For each interaction you have when it comes to feedback, you give three positive pieces of feedback and one opportunity for improvement.
 By taking this approach, the team members understand their value and can set new goals to improve.

 We invite you to work towards a more healthy culture by bringing your team together and transparently discussing the status quo.
 Everyone should participate in this discussion and share personal insights.
 Once all the cards are on the table, and everyone expresses their concerns, work together to decide on two or three main goals.